juristr/juristr.github.com/content/blog/2019-04-29-lazy-load-angular-components.md

 ...verifies whether the `moduleRef` property has a value.
 If that's the case, the module has already been instantiated, so we just need to create an instance of our Angular Element using the native browser API and resolve the `Promise`.

 Otherwise we need to load the module that contains the component that should be lazy loaded.
-As you now know, we get the path of the module via the `modulePath` of our component registry.
-We pass that to the `NgModuleFactoryLoader` which we injected as `loader` into our service.
+The module can directly be lazy loaded by invoking the dynamic import function that is stored in the `modulePath` of our object.
 Once the module is loaded, we create it using `moduleFactory.create(...)` passing it the injector.
 Finally, we again instantiate our Angular Element and return it (by resolving our Promise).

 ```typescript
 ...